AMIRJA2002/AMIRJA2002/README.md

-- 👋 Hi, I’m @AMIRJA2002
+- 👋 Hi, I’m Amir
-- 👀 I’m interested in backend
+- 👀 I’m a back-end developer and a Python enthusiast.
-- 🌱 I’m currently learning django
+- 🌱 I’m currently working at sdata, learning machine learning, and improving my back-end development skills.
-- 💞️ I’m looking to collaborate on i don't know yet
+- 💞️ I love learning, writing code, and creating products that make life better.
-- 📫 How to reach me amirjas8177@gmail.com
+- 📫 How to reach me => amirjas8177@gmail.com

 <!---
 AMIRJA2002/AMIRJA2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.